 Rhonelle Bruder is an international speaker, advocate, and founder of the RISE Initiative; a grassroots project dedicated to empowering youth in crisis.
 Rhonelle has shared her story of overcoming adversity and resilience to global audiences and uses her voice to advocate for the voiceless and work to empower the most vulnerable amongst us.

-Determined not to merely survive but thrive despite her challenging circumstances, Rhonelle returned to school and went on to complete a Master of Science in Health Informatics from the University of Victoria. and an Honours Bachelor of Science in Health Services Administration from New York City College of Technology.
-After which enjoyed a successful career in the healthcare industry, working as a business analyst and researcher.
+Rhonelle holds a Master of Science in Health Informatics from the University of Victoria and an Honours Bachelor of Science in Health Services Administration from New York City College of Technology and has over eight experience working in research and project management.

-As a subject advocate and lived expert, Rhonelle provides organizations with insight on issues facing women, youth and those from diverse and racialized backgrounds; specifically, regarding human trafficking, gender-based violence, at-risk youth, and mental health.
-Most recently contributing to a review of human trafficking in Canada for the United Nations Inter Press Service and participating in a roundtable discussion on empowerment and entrepreneurship with Prime Minister Justin Trudeau.
+Most recently Rhonelle has contributed to a review of human trafficking in Canada for the United Nations Inter Press Service and participating in a roundtable discussion on empowerment and entrepreneurship with Prime Minister Justin Trudeau.

 Rhonelle is recognized for her leadership in raising awareness of human trafficking and the barriers survivors face rebuilding their lives.
 Due to her lived experience and subject matter expertise, Rhonelle has been appointed to: